DoTheEvo/veeam-prometheus-grafana/README.md

 * caddy runs as reverse proxy, means it is completely in charge of traffic coming on 80 and 443.<br>
-  The rule from the reverse proxy section in this Readme applies, so if something comes at `push.example.com` it gets redirected to <dockerhost>:9091
+  The rule from the reverse proxy section in this Readme applies, so if something comes at `push.example.com` it gets redirected to container named pushgateway and port 9091.
 * the `$base_url` in the script is `https://push.example.com`
 * the script contains a line at the begging to switch to TLS 1.2 from powershells default 1.0